 An SSL Certificate is a Secure Socket Layer.
 Your web browser shows a green "Secure" icon next to the address bar when you have an active SSL connection on a website.
 This protects your information from intruders intercepting the form content that is submitted on a website.
 This is required for shopping cart websites to display trust when submitting sensitive information such as credit cards or personal information via websites.
 Google considers an SSL a part of a trustworthy website, and this is now a factor in how well your website ranks in organic search rankings.
 It's a good idea to consider having an SSL certificate installed on your website for lead generation and trust purposes.

 Google Analytics & Goal Tracking

 Analytics is Google’s software for tracking website visitors and is a very important part of measuring your Internet marketing success.
-An ideal setup includes goal tracking which measures how many people click to call you from mobile devices.
-Goal tracking can also be setup on successful inquiry forms.
+An ideal setup includes goal tracking that measures how many people click to call you from mobile devices.
+Goal tracking can also be set up on successful inquiry forms.
 When someone submits a form on your website, this form success triggers a goal or successful lead coming from your website.
 This is an important factor for measuring how well your marketing is doing.